No one is debating the value of online outsourcing.

 oDesk recently launched a beta service for enterprise clients, allowing you can engage with their recruiting staff at no extra cost to your business.

 I have a few clients who have tried this service, and so far we’ve had moderate success.
 However, it still remains to be seen if they can keep up with the demand.
-You can check the options that they offer by clicking here.

 Things continue to evolve and change rapidly.
 I believe an increase in the number of “white glove” service providers will continue to expand and help bring order to the outsourcing world.
 It will be interesting to see how things will develop.